 We will look for opportunities to expand the number of homes in management by working with other organisations and promoting ourselves as a specialist manager of rural housing.
-However, this role will only be pursued where it is viable in financial terms, and where our management expertise brings tangible benefits to residents.
+However, this role will only be pursued where it is viable in financial terms, has strategic value, and where our management expertise brings tangible benefits to residents.